Troy, Michigan: Media

 In addition to The Detroit News and Detroit Free Press, regional newspapers serving all of southeast Michigan, the city is served by the Daily Tribune (published daily), the Observer & Eccentric (which is published twice a week), the Troy Beacon (published every Thursday), the Troy Times, and the Troy-Somerset Gazette and, most recently, Troy Patch.
 The Troy Eccentric newspaper edition ceased publication in 2009.

 Transportation

 Oakland-Troy Airport is a general aviation airport operated by Oakland County.
-It has a single 3,550 × 60 ft paved runway, and is described as an "executive" airport.
+It has a single 3,550 × 60 ft paved runway and is described as an "executive" airport.
 It is located close to business, recreation and entertainment facilities.

-Troy Transit Center is located near the Oakland-Troy Airport and is served by Amtrak's Wolverine train and municipal busses.
+Troy Transit Center is located near the Oakland-Troy Airport and is served by Amtrak's Wolverine train and municipal buses.

 Big Beaver Airport operated in Troy from 1946 to 1995, and closed due to declining use and pressure to sell the land for commercial development.